waipangsze/Monte_Carlo/Classical_Monte_Carlo/README.md

 For Wolff algorithm:\
 Let's the spin Hamiltonian as
 - H = -J \sum_{i,j} S_i S_j, J>0 and ferro case
-- To select randomly a site, flip this spin and add it into a cluster C.
+- To select randomly a site, add it into a cluster C.
 - To find all neighbors of this site except on cluster C, activate it by same spin sign and P = max{0, 1-exp(-2 \beta}, for ferror case.
-- if activate, then flip this neighbor and put it into cluster C.
+- If activate,put it into cluster C.
-- to find out all possible neighbors
+- To find out all possible neighbors
+- Flip all spins in the cluster
-- tips: set of cluster C includes all possible sites and set of Remaining includes C but not calculated yet.
+- Tips: set of cluster C includes all possible sites and set of Remaining includes C but not calculated yet.

 In setting P = max{0, 1-exp(-2 \beta}, the accpectance rate becomes 1.(However, Wolff will take more computation time...)
 - under same conditions, standard takes 1.2 mins and wolff takes 58 mins